-Any time unusual wear is noticed, rotate the tires as soon as possible and check the wheel alignment.
-Also check for damaged tires or wheels.
-See When It Is Time for New Tires on page 10-69 and Wheel Replacement on page 10-74.
+Anytime unusual wear is noticed, rotate the tires as soon as possible, check for proper tire inflation pressure, and check for damaged tires or wheels.
+If the unusual wear continues after the rotation, check the wheel alignment.
+See When It Is Time for New Tires on page 10-67 and Wheel Replacement on page 10-72.